-Building upon the success of 2017’s pilot coral spawning project, headed by Jenny Mallon as part of the Caribbean-wide reef restoration research project of Dr Anastazia Banaszak at the Integrative Reef Conservation Research Laboratory at the National Autonomous University of Mexico in Puerto Morelos, this summer we expanded to involve more volunteers and to cover a greater reef area and several coral species in our spawning observations.
+Building upon the success of 2017’s pilot coral spawning project, headed by Jenny Mallon as part of the Caribbean-wide reef restoration research project of Dr Anastazia Banaszak at the Integrative Reef Conservation Research Laboratory at the National Autonomous Unviersity of Mexico in Puerto Morelos, this summer we expanded to involve more volunteers and to cover a greater reef area and several coral species in our spawning observations.

-Night dives to observe and collect coral spawning
+Night dives to catch coral spawn

 We monitored for spawning of Elkhorn and Staghorn Acropora species, Brain coral Diploria labyrinthiformis and were lucky enough to report an incidental observation of the iconic Pillar coral, Dendrogyra cylindrus, spawning.
 At the end of a week of night dives, we finally observed Acropora palmata spawning, collected gametes and fertilised the collected samples in our on-site laboratory.
 Due to the timing of the full moon this summer very few monitored sites in the Caribbean produced spawn, so we were relieved that Akumal was one of the sites to show sexual reproduction in the Acropora population.